albertintech/apai/docs/congress/cmf/fema/policy-rationale.md

 Even if electoral reforms never occurred, these improvements would deliver governance benefits.
 But the structure ensures compensation improvements take effect immediately while electoral reforms launch at the First FEMA Election.

-### Voluntary Compensation Hold

-The Act establishes a self-executing default: the phased salary increases take effect automatically.
-Any member who wishes to forgo the salary increase above the pre-enactment rate ($174,000) may file an affirmative annual hold with the Clerk of the House or Secretary of the Senate.

-This polarity is intentional.
-Congressional pay has been frozen since 2009 not because members believe $174,000 is the right number, but because voting for an increase is the affirmative act -- and that vote is politically costly in many districts.
-The result is a mechanism that can only freeze or cut, never adjust.
-Reversing the polarity removes this structural impediment: the increase takes effect unless a member acts, eliminating the vote as a political liability.

-The hold acknowledges that individual members operate in different political environments.
-A member whose constituents are focused on fiscal discipline has a clean, visible option without requiring the institutional default to bend to the most politically cautious position in the chamber.
-This is not an apology for the compensation increases -- it is a recognition that institutional defaults and individual political navigation are not in conflict, and a mechanism that allows both to coexist.

-**Anti-gaming design.** Two features prevent the hold from becoming a press cycle instrument.
-First, each hold is irrevocable for the calendar year in which it is filed -- there is no withdrawal mechanism mid-year.
-Second, held amounts are permanently forfeited; there is no deferred compensation, no back pay, no credit accumulation.
-A member who files a hold surrenders that salary increment entirely.
-This ensures the hold is a genuine commitment rather than a performative gesture that can be quietly unwound after the news cycle passes.

-**Scope limitation.** The hold applies to salary only (Section 602(e)).
-It does not affect pension accrual (Section 603), professional development resources (Section 604), Member Representational Allowance (Section 606), or any other Title VI provision.
-Pension accrual and operational capacity are institutional investments, not personal compensation in the same sense as salary.
-Allowing holds to cascade into those provisions would undermine the institutional competitiveness rationale that motivates Title VI as a whole.

-**Public disclosure.** All holds and their expirations are public record, maintained by the Clerk of the House and Secretary of the Senate.
-Transparency is structural: members who file holds receive the political benefit of a visible, verifiable commitment; members who do not are not exposed to a recorded vote on a pay increase.
-The disclosure mechanism makes the hold useful as a constituent signal without creating a floor vote that freezes the institutional default.

 ---

 ## IX.
 THE POLITICAL ECONOMY OF COMPREHENSIVE REFORM